Inflaton fragmentation in E-models of cosmological $\alpha$-attractors

 In the calculation, we set the initial conditions as

-One can see that the peak which appears in the figure coincides with the rough estimation in Eq.~(\ref{eq:isem}).

-The maximal $\alpha$ for the I-ball formation is rather larger than that is predicted in the case of T-models, which is about $10^{-4}$~\cite{19,20}.
-This difference may originate from that of the source of the negative pressure.
-While the negative quartic term makes the potential shallower than quadratic in the T-models, the cubic term plays the role in the E-models.
-Furthermore, the field value of the inflaton at the end of inflation $\phi_{\rm end}$ is different for each model, which would be also relevant to the maximal $\alpha$ for the I-ball formation.
+The maximal $\alpha$ for the I-ball formation in the E-models is rather larger than that is predicted in the case of T-models, which is about $10^{-4}$~\cite{Lozanov:2016hid,Kim:2017duj}.
+This difference may originate from the cubic term which induces the lowest harmonic oscillator $\sim\cos(t)$ and is absent in the T-models due to their $Z_2$-symmetric potential.
+Furthermore, since the amplitude of the oscillation of the mass is large due to the exponential potential for $\phi<0$, the Floquet index may take a larger value than in the case of T-models.